springload/aws-ssh/README.md

   aws-ssh [command]

 Available Commands:
-  help        Help about any command reconf      Creates a new ssh config test        A brief description of your command
+  connect     SSH into the EC2 instance using ec2 connect feature help        Help about any command reconf      Creates a new ssh config test        A brief description of your command

 Flags:
   -d, --debug               Show debug output
   -h, --help                help for aws-ssh
-  -p, --profile strings   Profiles to query.
+  -n, --no-profile-prefix   Do not prefix host names with profile name -p, --profile strings     Profiles to query.
 Can be specified multiple times.
-If not specified, goes through all profiles in ~/.aws/config and ~/.aws/credentials
+If not specified, goes through all profiles in ~/.aws/confi
       --version           version for aws-ssh

 Use "aws-ssh [command] --help" for more information about a command.
 ```

+### Environment variables

+aws-ssh uses [viper](https://github.com/spf13/viper) under the hood, so it supports taking environment variables that correspond to the flags out of the box.

+For example:

+1. `AWS_SSH_DEBUG` is the `--debug` flag,
+2. `AWS_SSH_NO_PROFILE_PREFIX` is `--no-profile-prefix`,
+3. etc...

 ### Build